matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-Overprocessing adds unnecessary complexity, which directly increases **Lead Times for Changes** and can contribute to a higher **Change Failure Rate**.
+Overprocessing adds unnecessary complexity, which directly increases **Lead Time for Changes** and can contribute to a higher **Change Failure Rate**.
 Studies in _Accelerate_ show that simplifying architectures and streamlining technical and organisational processes reduce lead times and increase **Deployment Frequency** — proving that leaner, less bureaucratic systems deliver faster and more reliably.

 ## 7. Defects (Furyō)